 and the most recognized platoon:

-The Tomb is comprised of three Tomb squads "reliefs", 1st, 2nd and 3rd Reliefs, each with 5-8 soldiers.
+The Tomb is comprised of three Tomb squads "reliefs", 1st, 2nd and 3rd Reliefs.
 The reliefs are organized based on height, so that the Tomb Guards are similar in size during the Changing of the Guard.
 Although the Sergeant of the Guard can organize reliefs based operational needs.

 The mission of the Tomb platoon is:

 - Responsible for maintaining the highest standards and traditions of the United States Army and this Nation while keeping a constant vigil at this National Shrine, and;

 - Whose special duty is to prevent any desecration or disrespect directed toward the Tomb.